"Some notes on Automation Paradox"

 Sep 02 2023

 Figured out a very simple (yet bullet proof) actionable angle on AI.
 Yes, that billion dollar industry.
+(Sep 21 2024.
+Took 9 months! to go from this idea to blueprint on a napkin.
+This stuff is *hard*.
+And it is not billion dollar industry.
+It's (seven) trillion dollar industry now).

 Dec 26 2023